-The marketers that adapted best were the ones who used the pandemic to accelerate change towards standards and methodologies that were long overdue and adopt new tactics to communicate with consumers in a more meaningful way that was relevant, yet sensitive, to their current mindsets and situations.
+The marketers that adapted best were those who used the pandemic to adopt standards and methodologies that were long overdue.
+They used new tactics to communicate with consumers in a way that was relevant, yet sensitive to their mindsets and situations.

-As we transition out of a challenging year and look forward to a 2021 in which we prepare for the challenges ahead, the marketing industry has found itself evolving faster than expected — and in many cases, that’s just in time
+As we transition out of a challenging year and look forward to a 2021, the marketing industry has found itself evolving faster than expected.
+And in many cases, that’s just in time.

 Finding a Way Back Home

 As pandemic-fueled lockdowns hit and millions of Americans made adjustments in their lives, the importance of the home as the central place for influencing purchase behaviors intensified.
 What was once a trend before COVID-19 became a surge: we’ve spent more time at home and made more important purchase decisions at home than ever before.

 In response, marketers quickly adapted to fortify their business and adjust their marketing to focus on the most important business objectives given the climate.
 Here are some of the impacts we saw up close.

 Starting in the spring, some businesses, such as travel, were (and still are) heavily impacted with their website traffic dropping dramatically and marketing budgets paused — a trend we noticed across the board and monitored throughout the year.

 However, many brands across consumer packaged goods, meal delivery, and wellness services saw a surge in demand.
 For some, that represented a healthy business flow.
 Still, others struggled to meet demand as supply chains were disrupted, and marketing budgets were cut as they worked to fulfill their existing orders.